Most Porridge and Rice volunteers stay in the dormitories at Wildebeest Eco Camp while in Nairobi. It is clean, affordable, and comfortable.

 Bedrooms are dotted around the extensive gardens at Wildebeest Eco Camp creating a feeling of space and calm, a wonderful haven in a busy city.

 The pond is a major feature of the gardens, around which visitors can often be found sitting enjoying the native bird life from the small pied wagtail to the large, loud hadeda ibis.

-Guests enjoy a game of chess in the gardens, just one of the ways to relax at Wildebeest Eco Camp, headquarters for volunteers while in Kenya.
+Guests enjoy a game of chess in the extensive gardens, just one of the many ways to relax at Wildebeest Eco Camp, headquarters for volunteers while in Kenya.

-There are a wide variety of trees including jacarandas, guavas, and thorn trees, in the gardens providing colour and interest for guests and wildlife like visiting monkeys.
+There are a wide variety of trees including jacarandas, guavas, and thorn trees, in the gardens providing colour and interest for guests and wildlife like visiting Vervet monkeys and humming birds.

 There are benches and tables placed in the richly planted gardens for guests to sit and relax at Wildebeest Eco Camp, the charity base while in Kenya.

 Night lamps are placed in large beds of Agapanthus and other African plants, to ensure that guests can find their way around the grounds at night at Wildebeest Eco Camp, while avoiding blinding those trying to sleep.

 Vish, a volunteer from the UK, being facetious while waiting outside the dormitory waiting for other volunteers to finish getting ready for a day of working at Porridge and Rice partner schools in the Nairobi slums.

 Volunteers, Vish, Jude and Ken, ready to head out from Wildebeest Eco Camp for a busy day visiting Porridge and Rice schools in the Nairobi slums.

 Emma and Jake, UK volunteers, wait patiently for other members of the volunteer team on the main driveway behind the main building at Wildebeest Eco Camp.
 Volunteers travel together to the schools in the Nairobi slums.

 African warthog sculptures made by local artists mingle with real monkeys in the grounds of Wildebeest Eco Camp near the table tennis tent, a favourite with volunteers while in Kenya when not at Porridge and Rice partner schools.

 The grounds of Wildebeest Eco Camp, home for volunteers while in Kenya, are lit by low level lights at night so guests can find their way around easily after dark to the deck, the facilities or the tents of friends.

-The swimming pool is cool and refreshing at the end of long and dusty days volunteering at Porridge and Rice partner schools in the slums of Ngando, Githogoro, Mithonge, and Kawangware.
+The swimming pool is cool and refreshing at the end of long and dusty days volunteering at Porridge and Rice partner schools in the slums of Nairobi, namely Ngando, Githogoro, Mithonge, and Kawangware.

-The swimming pool, lit at night, creates an atmospheric space for guests at Wildebeest Eco Camp to gather in the evening.
+The swimming pool, lit at night, creates an atmospheric space for guests at Wildebeest Eco Camp to gather, relax and chat.

-Each morning, volunteers leave Wildebeest Eco Camp and make their way down Mokoyeti West Road, on route to a day of working at Porridge and Rice partner schools in the Nairobi slums.
+Each morning, volunteers leave Wildebeest Eco Camp after a hearty breakfast and make their way down Mokoyeti West Road, on route to a day of working at Porridge and Rice partner schools in the Nairobi slums.